demisto/content/Packs/TrendMicroVisionOne/Integrations/TrendMicroVisionOneEventCollector/README.md

 You can then create a user account and generate an API key to be used for the Cortex XSIAM integration by following these steps in Trend Micro Vision One.

 1. Navigate to **Administration** > **User Accounts**.
-2. Click on the **Add Account** button.
+2. Click **Add Account**.
 3. Fill in the **Add Account** details assigning the role you created in the previous step and choosing **APIs only** as the access level.
-4. Complete the account creation process by following the steps in the email sent.
+4. Complete the account creation process by following the steps in the email you receive.
 5. This will generate an **Authentication token** that can then be used to configure the Cortex XSIAM integration.

 ***